ImDarkTom/LlamaPen/README.md

 ## Donating

-Funding to help development is always appreciated, whether that is through purchasing a subscription on LlamaPen API or donating directly, I will appreciate any sponsorship you decide to give.
+Funding to help development is always appreciated, whether that is through purchasing a subscription on LlamaPen API or donating directly, I will appreciate any sponsorship you give.

 <a href="https://www.buymeacoffee.com/ImDarkTom" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-yellow.png" alt="Buy Me A Coffee" height="41" width="174"></a>